You are listening to the Sean Hannity Radio Show Podcast.

 You know, so I'm just saying when she selects the Supreme Court, don't come crying to me.

-I warned everybody about Obama, and I'm warning you all about Clinton.
+I warned everybody about Obama and I'm warning you all about Clinton.

 Nobody listened then.

-I'm not if I was that powerful, Obama never would have been president.
+If I was that powerful, Obama never would have been president.

-I have no illusions that I can help elect Donald Trump.
+I have no illusions that I can help elect Donald Trump and that I do have this fundamental truth and belief system: America will get the government it deserves.

 And if we get Hillary Clinton, we deserve it.